 Use Your Engine Brake on Roads With Grades

 Some vehicles include engine brakes to take some of the load off a vehicle’s brakes.
 If yours has one, it’s a good idea to use it.
 This can help you control your speed without having to use your brakes.
-When facing an extended downward grade, these can save your brakes and avoid a dangerous situation.
+When facing an extended downward grade, these can save your brakes and prevent a dangerous situation.
 If you have it, use it!

 Listen to Your Vehicle